High school in the United States: Private vs public high school

-Parents in the United States have the option to enroll their children in either private or public high school.
-While there is evidence that shows private schools tend to perform better academically than public schools, both types of schooling prepare students for the workforce or higher education.
-There are a few key differences in each type of schooling to consider when making the decision to attend a public or private high school.
+Parents in the United States have the option to enroll their children in either a private or public high school.
+While there is evidence that shows private schools tend to perform better academically than public schools, this can often be attributed to other factors than just the type of school, such as the education levels of parents and median family income and private schools tend to have students from families with higher median incomes and families where one or both parents are college educated.
+There are a number of additional differences between public and private education, such as cost, class size, curriculum, diversity, and teacher certification.

 Cost

 Public high school is paid for by taxpayers, making it a free state-sponsored educational program.
 In contrast, private schools require tuition for each student that is enrolled, which can cost parents anywhere between $11,000–$16,000 per school year, depending on the specific institution.
-While the average cost of private school attendance from kindergarten through 4 years of postsecondary school can be up to $307,262.
+The average cost of private school attendance from kindergarten through 4 years of postsecondary school can be up to $307,262.
 And annual tuition at an average private high school can be $15,344.

 Teacher credentials

-Teachers within the public school system are required to complete a process of certification in order to teach within their particular state.
-Requirements for certification can vary from state to state as well, making it necessary for teachers to complete a unique certification for every state in which they wish to teach.
-Most public schools require teachers to have a bachelors degree in their subject matter and a certification to teach in their specific state.
+Teachers in public school systems are required to complete a process of certification in order to teach within their particular state usually within a specific content or subject area and grade levels.
+Requirements for certification vary from state to state, making it necessary for teachers to complete a unique certification for every state in which they wish to teach, though many states have some sort of license reciprocity with other states.

-Private schools, unlike public schools, do not require teachers to be state certified to teach in their educational institutions.
-Teachers in private high schools often hold higher degrees in their subject matter, giving students a richer, more in-depth education in the classroom.
-Teachers at private schools also tend to have more flexibility in creating their curriculum, as private schools are not driven to reach state requirements outlined for students in public schools.
+Private schools, however, do not universally require teachers to be state certified or certified within a specific subject area to teach in their educational institutions, though this varies by school.
+Teachers at private schools can also sometimes have more flexibility in creating their curriculum, as private schools tend to not be driven or required to reach state requirements outlined for students in public schools.

 Class size

-Class sizes in public schools are often much larger than those of private schools.
+Class sizes in public schools, on average, tend to be larger than those of private schools, though this will vary significantly between schools and districts based on location and available resources.
 Private schools reserve the right to take a limited number of students per year based on the requirements they set for student admission.
-Public schools have an open enrollment style system for student acceptance, which leads to larger classroom sizes.
+Public schools are required to accept all school-age children within their district, regardless of space and staffing availability.